Ambitious about Autism: Campaigning for change

-An example of their desire to influence policy is the 'Finished at School' campaign, which aims to change the facts that less than one in four children with autism in the UK go on to Further education and that ~85% of adults with autism are unemployed.
-The campaign began in October 2011 with the launch of a self-named report, with a foreword by Robert Buckland MP.
-Subtitled "Where next for young people with autism?", it called for the British Government to create "A clear legal right to educational support up to the age of 25 years for young disabled people".
+In October 2011, the charity launched its 'Finished at School' campaign, which aimed to change the fact that less than one in four autistic children in the UK go on to further education and that 85% of adults with autism were unemployed.
+The campaign began with the launch of a self-named report, with a foreword by Robert Buckland MP subtitled "Where next for young people with autism?", it called for the British Government to create "A clear legal right to educational support up to the age of 25 years for young disabled people".

-The Finished at School campaign was supported by an Early Day Motion in the House of Commons entitled "That this House believes that young people with autism need more effective education options once they finish school in order to allow them to access work, live more independently and break the cycle of dependency; and supports the Finished at School campaign run by Ambitious about Autism...".
+The Finished at School campaign was supported by an early day motion in the House of Commons entitled "That this House believes that young people with autism need more effective education options once they finish school in order to allow them to access work, live more independently and break the cycle of dependency; and supports the Finished at School campaign run by Ambitious about Autism...".
 55 MPs signed in support of the motion.

-In 2018, the charity launched a campaign called We Need An Education to raise awareness about the number of children and young people with autism missing from the UK's education system.
-The charity's Youth Patrons hosted a debate in the Clothworkers' Hall in London where they shared their experiences of school.
-The charity also commissioned a survey of parents of pupils with autism, which found that a third of parents had been forced to give up their job after their children were excluded from school.
+In 2018, the charity launched a campaign called We Need An Education to raise awareness about the number of autistic children and young people missing from the UK's education system.
+The charity also commissioned a survey of parents and carers of autistic pupils, which found that a third of parents had been forced to give up their job after their children were excluded from school.

+Me, My Autism & I

+In March 2023, during World Autism Acceptance Week, Ambitious about Autism launched a campaign in partnership with Vanish to raise awareness about autistic girls, who are three times less likely to receive an autism diagnosis than boys.
+The award-winning campaign also drew attention to sensory sensitivity in autistic people while raising money for the charity through a donation for each pack of selected Vanish products sold.

+Fundraising

+There are a range of fundraising activities through which individuals and organisations raise money for Ambitious about Autism.
+These include the TCS London Marathon, and Night of Ambition, an annual fundraising gala.

+Ambitious about Autism organises the annual 220 Manchester to London bike ride challenge in partnership with cycling clothing and accessories brand Rapha Racing Ltd.

+Employ Autism

+According to the Office for National Statistics, 30% of autistic people are in full or part-time employment.
+The Employ Autism programme was set up in response to concerns about inequalities faced by autistic young people when trying to access employment.

+Ambitious Youth Network

+The charity runs the Ambitious Youth Network which is an online space for autistic young people, between the ages of 13-25.
+The network offers autistic young people the opportunity to understand more about their autistic identity through peer-to-peer support.

 Talk about Autism

-The charity runs the online autism community Talk about Autism as part of its mission to support families and individuals affected by the condition.
+The charity runs the online autism community Talk about Autism as part of its mission to support parents and carers of autistic children and young people.
+There are thousands of active users who can connect with each other, share experiences and access information.